Here is a jump-to-table of contents. In this article, I will discuss:

-- Behavior and training deficiencies (a dog is too easily aroused, scarred, excited and/or lacks resiliency, lacks emotional “intelligence” and can’t regulate effectively, slow learner, weak retention, etc.)
+- Behavior and training deficiencies (a dog is too easily aroused, scarred, excited and/or lacks resiliency, lacks emotional “intelligence” and can’t regulate effectively, slow learner, has weak retention, etc.)

 - Temperament, demeanor and personality “defects”.
 A dog doesn’t want to work, doesn’t have enough energy, is unfocused, requires more social interaction and play, is easily startled, too confident, too sensitive, easily distracted, lacks focus, interest, etc.